-I found 11 stocks that have paid special dividends for three or more consecutive years -- the average was five years, and the most was eight years.
+In fact, I found 11 stocks that have paid special dividends for three or more consecutive years -- the average was five years, and the most was eight years.
 I compiled these into an index and found something quite remarkable.
 Take a look for yourself...

-As of the beginning of this year, these long-term special dividend payers have returned a total of 350% since January 2009.
-That's about nearly 200 percentage points better than the S&P 500 over the same time period.
+These long-term special dividend payers have returned nearly 600% since January 2009.
+That's almost 400 percentage points better than the S&P 500 over the same time period.

 Now, out of fairness to my High-Yield Investing subscribers, I cannot share with you the names of these stocks.
-But I have put together a special report that goes into depth about this special group of companies, and it's available to each and every new High-Yield Investing, which you can try risk-free for 30 days.
+But I track them in each issue of High-Yield Investing, which you can try risk-free for 30 days.
 To learn more, click here.